Contact Us for a Free Consultation (213) 542-0979

 There are a number of different pretrial motions that can be filed in a sex crime case, depending on what evidence the prosecutors have.
 You, as a defense attorney, must discuss with your client what rights may have been violated while the police investigated their case.
 Was their search warrant valid?
 Was your arrest lawful?

 Another big piece of evidence is a defendant's own statement.
-The jury really latches onto that in a criminal case, so lot of times, we will file motions saying that the police violated the individual's Miranda rights.
+In a criminal case, the jury tends to latch onto this, so we often file motions alleging that the police violated the individual's Miranda rights.

-This would be because while the person was in custody, they were asking direct questions and they didn't read the Miranda rights.
-Sometimes, they read the person their Miranda rights and the person asked for a lawyer, but the police kept questioning them.
+This would be because, while the person was in custody, they were asked direct questions and didn't read the Miranda rights.
+Sometimes, they read the person their Miranda rights, and the person asked for a lawyer, but the police kept questioning them.

 Why Do People Make False Allegations In Sex Crime Cases?